Start a Node - LXC

 $ sudo incus image list crynux:

 Now, launch the container using the profile you created.
 This is a clean, single command that applies all your configurations at once.
-Note that we apply both the default
+Note that we apply both the `default` profile (for basic networking) and our new `crynux-node` profile.

 Launch the Crynux Node container.
 There are different images for different blockchain networks.